rudramodi27/DC-1-vulnhub/README.md

 2. Place your nmap output files in /nmap.
 3. Add screenshots to /screenshots as you go.
 4. Edit WALKTHROUGH.md with your final answers and commands.

+# Safety & Responsible Use

+- Only test in isolated lab environments.
+- Never run exploits on public networks or unauthorized systems.
+- This VM is for educational purposes only.